DIDSR/sfrc/README.rst

     --frc-threshold       frc threshold to determine correlation cut-off between the 2 methods.
 This patch-based FRC analysis is better suited with a constant threshold such as 0.5, 0.75.
 Other common options include half-bit, all, one-bit.
 To add new threshold, look inside function FRC in the file frc_utils.py.
-    --inscribed-rings     max frequency at which correlation is calculated is img (or patch) length/2. if false then frc will be calculated upto the corner of the image (or patch).
+    --inscribed-rings     max frequency at which correlation is calculated is img (or patch) length/2. if false, then frc will be calculated upto the corner of the image (or patch).
     --anaRing             perimeter of circle-based calculation to determine data points in each ring.
 Otherwise, no. of pixels in each ring used to determine data points in each ring.